hudson-and-thames/mlfinlab/docs/source/implementations/labeling_fixed_time_horizon.rst

 .. tip::
    **Underlying Literature**

-   The following source describes this method in more detail:
+   The following sources describes this method in more detail:

    - **Advances in Financial Machine Learning, Chapter 3.2** *by* Marcos Lopez de Prado (p.
 43-44).
+   - **Machine Learning for Asset Managers, Chapter 5.2** *by* Marcos Lopez de Prado (p.
+65-66).

 Implementation
 ##############